 These objectives are achieved through a coordinated network of administrative units, including the Department's major operating arms, the Office of Public Health ("OPH"), the Office of Health Systems Management ("OHSM"), the Office of Health Insurance Programs ("OHIP") and the Office of Long Term Care ("OLTC") and through a system of area and field offices that conduct health facility surveillance, public health monitoring and direct public health activities.
 The Department is the agency designated for administering Federal moneys allotted for health work under the Public Health Service Act, the Social Security Act and other Federal authorizations.
-Single State agency responsibilities under Title 19 of the Social Security Act for the Medical Assistance Program were transferred from the former Department of Social Services to the Department in legislation enacted in 1996 and 1997.
+Single State agency responsibilities under Title 19 of the Social Services to the Department in legislation enacted in 1996 and 1997.
 Finally, the Department operates facilities engaged in advanced medical research and patient care through its Health Facilities Management Group.